ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 #### Use keywords naturally

-If your image is relevant to "eco-friendly drinkware," it’s fine to include that phrase — as long as it fits the description naturally.
+If your image is relevant to "eco-friendly drinkware", it’s fine to include that phrase — as long as it fits the description naturally.

 Avoid keyword stuffing like: